JunGuanGroup/Guan-Group/content/_index.md

       text: |
         <br>

-        The **Guan Group** focuses on the design of hybrid nanophotonic architectures to manipulate light-matter interactions and to enable optical devices with new functionalities.
+        The **Guan Group @ CUHK-Shenzhen** focuses on the design of hybrid nanophotonic architectures to manipulate light-matter interactions and to enable optical devices with new functionalities.

   - block: markdown
     content: